mauricelambert/ReverseShell/README.md

      - Updatable any time you send the specific packet
  - Auto-restart for TCP client
  - Very large TCP packet (greater than TCP Window) is working
+ - Check if command exists (only with advanced reverse shell features)

 You can read multiples POC for reverse shell client written in python in the *clients* directory.